It cannot be said too strongly or too often IF YOU SUSPECT BLOAT CONTACT YOUR VET IMMEDIATELY, whatever time of day or night.

 Bloat is otherwise known as Gastric Torsion or GDV-Gastric Distortion -Volvulous

-It is usually confirmed by a quick X Ray and, only if you are in time, cured by an emergency operation or very occasionally in milder cases by pushing a tube down into the stomach to release the pressure.
-Whilst feeding is thought to be implicated some feel stress is also involved sometimes so be a little more aware if your dog is having a change of routine it may not be entirely happy with.
-It can happen to any dog any time so don’t be complacent and think your dog is healthy so “whatever it is it can’t be much”.
+There is no definite established cause and much more research is ongoing.
+Whilst feeding is thought to be implicated the latest research is suggesting stress is also involved so be a little more aware if your dog is having a change of routine it may not be entirely happy with.
+It can happen to any dog any time so don’t be complacent and do not think your dog is healthy so “whatever it is it can’t be much”.